Bdeering1/Lucida/docs/testing.md

 - `CheckBoard()`
   - this is one of the better (more comprehensive) tests but it has one flaw: the `GameBoard.pList` test is reliant on the `GameBoard.numPieces[]` test being accurate and passing.
 4. **Board Intelligence**
+- `SqAttacked()`
+  - there should be clearly thought out reasoning behind each FEN tested, it may only be necessary to have one FEN
+  - each FEN should be more thoroughly tested
+    - ensure offboard squares can't be attacked for each piece type
+    - ensure knights attack the correct sqares
+    - ensure horizontally sliding pieces can't attack through blocking pieces
+    - ensure diagonally sliding pieces can't attack through blocking pieces
+    - ensure pawns on the promotion rank won't attack offboard?
+  - other board intelligence tests?
 5. **Move Generation**
+- `GenerateMoves()`
+  - ensure moves generated match a list of expected values for at least one position
 6. **Making Moves**
+- `MakeUndoMoveTest()`
+  - the naming of this test isn't super accurate - all it does it check GameBoard values against expected values
+  - this test should check the GameBoard history to ensure it is correct
+- each test case should probably call both `MakeUndoMoveTest()` and `CheckBoard()` (or these methods could be combined somhow?)
+- the random move making seems fundamentally flawed, if there are less that 4 moves available in a given position the test will fail (and possible cause a runtime error)